c-hudson/muddler/README.md

 ![Screenshot](screenshot.jpg)
+muddler connected to GlobalMUSH via a terminal in the background.
+The forground s the same session running in firefox via websockets.
+Changes to one session show up in the other except for the keyboard input window.

 # muddler

    A simple perl based mudding client which should be run from a terminal or your web browser.